Ciena Corporation [CIEN] – How low can NYSE:CIEN go? A return to Fundamental Analysis

 Ciena Corporation [NYSE:CIEN]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Ciena Corporation [CIEN] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 1/30/2020.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Ciena Corporation [CIEN], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 1/30/2020.
 On average, stock market experts give CIEN an Buy rating.
-The average 12-month price forecast for this stock is $46.34, with the high estimate being $59.00, the low estimate being $43.00 and the median estimate amounting to $49.00.
-This is compared to its latest closing price of $46.25.
+This is compared to its latest closing price of $46.83.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Ciena Corporation [CIEN] is sitting at 4.38.
 This is compared to 1 month ago, when its average rating was 4.44.